-Where necessary, contact should be made with the paddler's emergency contact per the details in the computerized timing system.
+Contact should be made with the paddler's emergency contact per the details in the computerised timing system.

-The following actions will be followed (with reference to the available resources at the front of this document):
+The following actions are followed (with reference to the available resources at the front of this document):

-Event Action Ву Notes Serious injury - Off Water Possible events: • Injury • Anaphylactic episode • Asthma attack • Hypothermia • Stroke • Heart episode • Epileptic episode Responsible person to assess to best of their ability.
+Event Action Ву Notes Serious injury - Off Water Possible events: • Injury • Anaphylactic episode • Asthma attack • Hypothermia • Stroke • Heart episode • Epileptic episode Responsible person to assess to the best of their ability.
 If further attention is required, Emergency Services are to be called to the site Responsible person must stay with the injured person until emergency services arrive and relieves them.
 Responsible person Responsible person preferably to have first aid skills and/or qualifications.

-Event Action Ву Notes Serious injury - On Water Possible events: • Anaphylactic episode • Asthma attack • Hypothermia • Stroke • Heart episode • Epileptic episode Injury: • Lacerations • Infection • Collisions Safety Monitor to make initial contact with Timekeeping Supervisor, who will assess situation and decide on whether Emergency Services are required.
+Event Action Ву Notes Serious injury - On Water Possible events: • Injury • Anaphylactic episode • Asthma attack • Hypothermia • Stroke • Heart episode Epileptic episode Injury: • Lacerations • Collisions Other paddler to make contact with Timekeeping Supervisor, who assesses situation and decides on whether Emergency Services are required.
 Agree on emergency extraction point.
 Timekeeping Supervisor to contact Emergency services and give direction to Emergency Extraction point.
-Safety Monitor to apply initial first aid if instructed.
-Safety Monitor to summons nearby paddlers to form a Rescue crew, or to contact Timekeeping Supervisor to send a Rescue crew Rescue crew to take patient to Emergency Extraction point and wait for Ambulance.
-Nearest Safety Monitor Safety Monitor to be provided with map with emergency extraction points with their street address/GPS location.
+Nominated person to apply initial first aid if instructed.
+Other paddler to summons nearby paddlers to form a Rescue crew, or to contact Timekeeping Supervisor to send a Rescue crew Rescue crew to take patient to Emergency Extraction point and wait for Ambulance.
+Other paddlers A map is located in the clubhouse showing emergency extraction points with their street address/GPS location.
+Safety Monitors also carry a copy of this map.